hkhoa-ng/tie-webdev1-webshop/README.md

 - `image`: the image URL of the product.
 Is of type `String`.
 Is not required for a product.
 - `description`: the description of the product.
 Is of type `String`.
 Is not required for a product.

+After creation, each product will be assign a unique ID by MongoDB.
+This ID can be used to find the product and make sure that the product data is consistent with the frontend product. display.

 ### **Order**

 Data model for an order made by an user of the service.
 The data model for the product contains these fields: